-Pizza Sloppy Joes with all your favorite pepperoni pizza flavors and a couple of vegetables your kids won’t even notice.
+Pizza Sloppy Joes with all your favorite cheesy gooey pepperoni pizza flavors and a couple of vegetables your kids won’t even notice.

 Pizza Sloppy Joes take the classic sloppy joes up a notch with the addition of marinara sauce instead of the classic tomato paste and awesome pizza topping mix-ins.
-Cheesy, sloppy, pizza sloppy goodness!
-You can adjust these as you’d like to.
+Cheesy, sloppy, pizza sloppy joe goodness!
+You can adjust these as you’d like, too.

 - Frozen pineapple chunks (chopped), and chopped ham.